In 1988, Nintendo released Super Mario Bros. 3 for

 Morton, who had a white head with a star over one eye, was named after Morton Downey, Jr.; Wendy O.,

-with feminine accessories including a polka-dotted bow, was named after Wendy O. Williams; Roy, with large
+with feminine accessories including a polka-dotted bow, high heels, bracelets

-red sunglasses, was named after Roy Orbison;
+Williams; Roy, with sunglasses and no visible hair, was named after Roy Orbison;

-Lemmy, with a Mohawk and crazy eyes, was named after Lemmy Kilmister; Ludwig Von, with a single
+after Lemmy Kilmister; Ludwig Von, with a

 one of seven worlds, with Bowser as the eighth and final.
 Their primary weapons